Stranger in the Alps

 Stranger in the Alps is the debut studio album by American musician Phoebe Bridgers, released on September 22, 2017 by Dead Oceans.

+According to Loudwire, lyrics for the single "Motion Sickness" were among the most-searched in the indie rock genre according to a study that examined Google searches from January 2019 through July 2023.

 Background and recording

 Stranger in the Alps was produced by Tony Berg and Ethan Gruska.
 Bridgers recorded the album in between tours over 2016 at Berg's studio in Brentwood, Los Angeles.
-The album's title is a reference to the edited-for-TV version of the film The Big Lebowski, which changed Walter Sobchak's (John Goodman) line "Do you see what happens when you fuck a stranger in the ass?" to "Do you see what happens when you find a stranger in the Alps?"
+The album's title is a reference to the edited-for-TV version of the film The Big Lebowski, which changed the Walter Sobchak (John Goodman) line "Do you see what happens when you fuck a stranger in the ass?" to "Do you see what happens when you find a stranger in the Alps?"
 Bridgers opted to use the phrase because she found it to be "kind of poetic on accident".

+Release and promotion

 Bridgers signed a recording contract with Dead Oceans in June 2017, and the album was scheduled for release on September 22.
 The album received a limited edition 5th anniversary galaxy colored vinyl pressing on September 22, 2022.

 Music and lyrics

-Stranger in the Alps is described as "a collection of sad folk songs."
-The music has been described as "equal parts Mary Lou Lord and Margo Timmins."
+Ben Salmon of Paste Magazine described Stranger in the Alps as "a collection of sad folk songs."
+Pete Wild of The Skinny drew comparison between the album and the work of Mary Lou Lord and Margo Timmins.
 The album incorporates fiddle and electro-noise.
 The album's lyrics contain references to David Bowie and Jeffrey Dahmer.